sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ![df-mmcblk2](./../../../zh/maixIII/assets/df-mmcblk2.jpg)

-> `reboot` first if there is some trouble resizing the storage memory.
+> Run `reboot` if there is some trouble resizing the storage memory.

 ### Boot script